 Class 10 Science MCQs - Sources of Energy

 2314

-7. Which of the following is not an example of a bio-mass energy source?
+15. Which of the following is not a conventional source of energy?

+Class 10 Science MCQs - Sources of Energy